 Viktor Kewenig

-I also collaborate with Microsoft Research Cambridge to find out more about how generative AI impacts human cognition in knowledge work and education.
+Between 2022 and 2024, I already collaborated with Microsoft Research Cambridge to find out more about how generative AI impacts human cognition in knowledge work and education.

 Music brings an important balance to my life - I curate a podcast series called "5918mins" and sometimes mix records myself under an alias called "No Frills".
 The best finds are uploaded to my YouTube channel.